What is a civil partnership?

 Why choose civil partnership over marriage?

 Some couples decide that they do not want to be married for personal or other reasons, such as a religious reason.
-Civil partnership provides the same legal protections as a married couple, but without marriage.

 Another reason is that some people consider marriage to be out of touch with the modern world and modern values.
 For example, for there to be a valid marriage in England and Wales, consummation of the marriage is currently a prerequisite.
 Accordingly, if a marriage is not consummated, it can be annulled.

 Civil partnerships do not include non-consummation as a reason to annul the partnership.
-Therefore, civil partnerships offer an alternative for those couples who believe that consummation should not be a prerequisite to a formalised legal partnership.

 How do I enter a civil partnership?

-You are free to enter a partnership if you are over the age of 18 and not currently married or in another civil partnership.
+You are free to enter a civil partnership if you are over the age of 18 and not currently married or in another partnership.

 People 16 to 17 years of age may also enter a civil partnership, but only with parental consent.